Marvão, Portugal: What to pack, what to wear, and when to go [2024]

 Voltage adapter

-A plug adapter that supports outlet types C and F. Be careful to choose the necessary type.
-The majority of adapters currently available are simply plugs and expect your devices to convert the voltage themselves.
-If your devices can't do that they could get destroyed.
-This one works in most locations.
+A plug adapter that supports outlet types C and F. It's important that you pick the necessary type.
+The vast majority of adapters available are just plug changers and require your devices to convert the voltage themselves.
+If yours can't do that they could get destroyed.
+This one should work in most countries.

 Luggage scale to avoid fees